-There are a few methods you can use to retarget your audience.
+There are a few methods you can use to retarget your players.
 We’ll be looking at four of the best that you can get started on straightaway.

 1. Retarget specific URL visits

 Retargeting everyone that visits your website is a big risk.
 You risk sending the wrong message to the wrong person at the wrong time.
 Say one person visits your site to read a blog post but bounces without leaving their details.
-Then a second person visits your site and fills out a lead gen form or purchases one of your products or services.
+Then a second person visits your site and fills out a lead gen form or purchases your game.
 If you send an ad that is a lead gen to both people, it won’t work for the second person as they have already converted.
 You need to be selective about who you target.

 This means you should be retargeting people based on the actions they take on your website.
-Say they visit a page for a specific product you offer - you could send them an ad with deals for that product or that shows them how to use it.
+Say they visit a page for a specific game you offer - you could send them an ad with deals for that game or that shows them how to use it.
 You need to appeal to their specific interests and communicate that you can help with what they need.

 There are two reasons people don’t convert the first time they’re on your site:

 - They’re not ready to spend money with you yet.